syncfusion-content/javascript-docs/js/Autocomplete/Getting-Started.md

-N> _**Notes:** In production, we highly recommend you to use our [custom script generator](http://helpjs.syncfusion.com/js/include-only-the-needed-widgets) to create custom script file with required controls and its dependencies only.
+N> In production, we highly recommend you to use our [custom script generator](http://helpjs.syncfusion.com/js/include-only-the-needed-widgets) to create custom script file with required controls and its dependencies only.
 Also to reduce the file size further please use [GZip](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer?hl=en) compression in your server._